 Techstars allows single founder companies to apply, but the language on their site would suggest that these companies will face longer odds in the application process—similar to Y Combinator.
 More precisely, ‘team’ is a large component of the application that won’t necessarily be scored well for single founder companies.
-As a result, they strongly suggest seeking out additional team members, and have taken the additional step of launching a cobranded portal with CoFoundersLab to perhaps drive this point home.
+As a result, they strongly suggest seeking out additional team members.

 4. Place Ads on Job Boards

-If playing the long game, and networking isn’t working out, or if you just don’t have the time, it's possible to source a quality cofounder through a job board.
+If playing the long game and networking aren’t working out, or if you just don’t have the time, it's possible to source a quality cofounder through a job board.
 Recruiting is a challenge and it's not a surefire method, but you can increase your chances of success by placing ads on high quality job boards with the greatest relevance to your needs.